 The negative predictive value of a normal transferrin saturation and serum ferritin is 97%.
 In this situation, no further testing is recommended.

-2011 Practice Guidelines by the American Association for the Study of Liver Diseases recommend HFE gene mutation testing in patients with abnormal serum iron indices, even in the absence of symptoms (e.g., abnormal serum iron indices on routine screening chemistry panel).
+2011 Practice Guidelines by the American Association for the Study of Liver Diseases recommend HFE gene mutation testing in patients with abnormal serum iron indices (ie, serum ferritin and transferrin saturation), even in the absence of symptoms (e.g., abnormal serum iron indices on routine screening chemistry panel).

 If C282Y homozygosity or compound heterozygosity is found in adult relatives of a proband, and if serum ferritin levels are increased, then therapeutic phlebotomy can be initiated.
 If ferritin level is normal in these patients, then yearly follow-up with iron studies is indicated.
 When identified, C282Y heterozygotes and H63D heterozygotes can be reassured that they are not at risk for developing progressive or symptomatic iron overload.
 Occasional H63D homozygotes can develop mild iron overload.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY07/19/2012: Approved by Medical Policy Advisory Committee.

 08/07/2013: Policy reviewed; no changes.